Skip to main content

 This system should include processes that make sure:

-• the older person and those involved in their care are provided with critical information*.
-This can include their family, carers or others, workers and health professionals*.
-Information needs to be shared in a timely* manner.
-This will help make sure older people receive the care and services they need.
-Critical information* can include:
+• the older person and those involved in their care are provided with critical information relevant to the delivery of their aged care services.
+This can include their supporters, family, carers, workers and registered health practitioners and allied health professionals.
+Information needs to be shared in a timely manner.
+This will help make sure older people receive the aged care services they need.
+Critical information can include:

-• information in a person’s care and services plan* when they start receiving care and services (Outcome 3.1)
+• information in a person’s care and services plan when they start receiving aged care services (Outcome 3.1)

 • risks and control strategies (Outcome 2.4)